Classic Albums - Moving Pictures

 Witch Hunt

 "Witch Hunt" is a dark, atmospheric track in A minor that features haunting guitar lines and eerie soundscapes.
 The guitar work in this song consists of arpeggiated chords, palm-muted riffs, and open-string riffs.
-The solo section is characterized by the use of pinched harmonics, string bending, and vibrato.
+The solo section is characterised by the use of pinched harmonics, string bending, and vibrato.

 Vital Signs